deuill/mash/service/README.md

-# Services in Alfred
+# Services in Mash

-By default, Alfred provides no built-in tasks, and instead acts as host to services, self-contained pieces of code that attach themselves to Alfred according to a minimal set of rules.
+By default, Mash provides no built-in tasks, and instead acts as host to services, self-contained pieces of code that attach themselves to Mash according to a minimal set of rules.

 ## Structure

 A service consists of a folder containing any number of `go` files in a package named after the folder in which the files are contained.
-The package defines a custom type, which is registered with Alfred, and methods attached to that type which correspond to available tasks within that service.
+The package defines a custom type, which is registered with Mash, and methods attached to that type which correspond to available tasks within that service.

 ## Sample Service